ScrumbledEggs/scrumbledeggs.github.io/_posts/2017-11-13-embedded-update.md

 After lots of debugging the embedded code, it does the things we want it to do, and is in a pretty clean state.

 ## Decisions:
-structs for position and lengths. `XY_Pos` and `LR_Step`.
+Created structs for position and lengths: `XY_Pos` and `LR_Step`.
+`XY_Pos` is for positions in xy, with units in mm, origin in the top left corner `LR_Step` is for lengths of cable, in stepper steps Both use `int`s for their values.

 This helped me find at least one bug, and made the code much cleaner.
 I need to finish implementing the new structs in all of the functions

 `XY_Pos` is given in mm from the top left corner.
 This is a change from setting an artboard with unitless dimensions and then converting to mm.
 The advantage was that I found the problem causing scaling issues, but I think it will be nicer to set the size and position of SVGs in mm units instead of useless 'artboard' units.